 If you were a victim of domestic violence in your country of origin, you may, under limited circumstances be eligible for asylum, provided that:

-In such a case, you should try to show how views prevalent in your home society regarding your and your persecutor's respective social roles and statuses might explain not only why your government is unwilling or unable to protect you from domestic violence but also, in the first place, why you are a target of persecution on the applicable ground.
+You would need to try to show how cultural or societal views prevalent in your home society regarding your and your persecutor's respective social roles and statuses might explain not only why your government is unwilling or unable to protect you from domestic violence but also why you are a target of persecution on the applicable ground.

-Although "domestic violence" has no universal legal definition, this and related terms are usually understood to refer to the threat or infliction of physical harm by one person on another in a family, intimate relationship, or household.
+Although "domestic violence" has no universal legal definition, this and related terms are usually understood to mean the threat or infliction of physical harm by one person on another in a family, intimate relationship, or household.
 (A household is a group of people who live together, whether or not they are related by blood, marriage, or adoption.)

 A few examples include: A husband beating or raping his wife; parents threatening to beat their son or daughter; a mother-in-law beating her daughter-in-law; or foster parents sexually abusing their foster child.

 Such violence could involve serious or persistent physical harm.
-However, it would still not amount to persecution on an applicable ground unless it is perpetrated by a person or group that the victim's government cannot or will not control.
+However, it would still not amount to persecution on an applicable ground unless it was perpetrated by a person or group that the victim's government cannot or will not control.